[metaslider id=2951] … Read More

 - Block of communication to command and control servers

-- The ability to provide extended guest management, allowing them to access the internet, and at the same time monitor the guests behaviour for anything out of the ordinary;
+- The ability to provide extended guest management, allowing visitors to access the internet with behavior monitoring

-- Extended profiles, while providing a listing of the assets is great, the NAC also has the ability to include more information about the specific devices such as the authenticated user, MAC address, IP Address, Hostname, Operating System, Patch Level, Antivirus (if any), as well as the defined group that the device belongs to.
+- Extended profiles – Find more information about specific devices, such as the authenticated user, MAC address, IP Address, Hostname, Operating System, Patch Level, Antivirus (if any), as well as the defined group that the device belongs to

-Symtrex’s product portfolio includes the SnoopWall NetSHIELD Network Access Control, which is a non-inline product.
-Plug the device in and it will discover the assets within your network.
-For larger organizations use a hub and spoke topology, with smaller devices at remote locations with a command center to provide the single pane of glass of all your assets at head office.
-To learn more about SnoopWall, visit our SnoopWall Netshield page or contact us to discuss the next generation network and mobile access control product.
+Symtrex’s product portfolio includes the NetShield Network Access Control, which is a non-inline product.
+Plug the device in, and it will discover the assets within your network.
+To learn more about this network access control software, visit our NetShield page today or contact us.